 Since this card is designed for college students it is much easier to qualify for than a regular consumer credit card.
 The requirements are:

 - To apply you need to be at least 18 years of age and have a valid Social Security number.

 - If you are responsible for paying rent/mortgage, then your annual income must be greater than your annual rent/mortgage payments.

 - Approval is based upon satisfying Capital One’s credit standards.

 - Just like every other credit card company, Capital One does not publicly disclose the credit score requirements for a given card.
 So if you want that info, you’re not going to find it.

-However since this card is geared towards students with limited or average credit history, if you meet their qualifications then it’s definitely worth giving the application a shot.
+However, because this card is geared towards students with no credit history or very limited credit history, if you meet their basic qualifications then it’s worth giving the application a try.